sockpuppetclock/multivox-hologram/README.md

 This is the code I currently use to drive my [volumetric displays](https://www.youtube.com/watch?v=pcAEqbYwixU).

-It supports two closely related devices, which are configured in the `src/driver/gadgets` directory:
+It supports two closely related devices which are configured in the `src/driver/gadgets` directory:
-[Rotovox](https://youtu.be/97cLIO7FNtw) is a 400mm Orb featuring two 128x64 panels arranged vertically side by side.
+- [Rotovox](https://youtu.be/97cLIO7FNtw) is a 400mm Orb featuring two 128x64 panels arranged vertically side by side.
-[Vortex](https://youtu.be/Ozzpirkhi5c) is a 300mm Orb featuring two 128x64 panels arranged horizontally, back to back.
+- [Vortex](https://youtu.be/Ozzpirkhi5c) is a 300mm Orb featuring two 128x64 panels arranged horizontally, back to back.

 Rotovox has a higher vertical resolution and better horizontal density; Vortex is brighter and has a higher refresh rate.